igal1c0de4n/plentyhood/README.md

 Feature roadmap
 ---------------
+- UI
+  - Add Bootstrap nav menu + rolls pkg
+  - Mobile
+    - Fix floating panel, maybe have it non-floating, but collapse and expand?
+    - Allow adding a new place by press and hold as ctrl+click is not an option
+  - Desktop
+    - Esc closes dialog

 - Add features to 'place':
 	- resources
-      - remove
-      - sort by category on page
+      - Sort by category on page (requries data structures re-order?)
-      - sell, rent, donate
+      - Sell, rent, donate
   - move place (drag)
 	- auto-suggest current location as 'place location'
 	- Add 'needs' field (points to entries in both services and resources